Jemurai/policy/policies/Data_Classification_Policy.md

 TDE is mandatory on any system we build where the technology supports it.

-Column and row based encryption is required for Tier 0 data.
+Column or row based encryption is required for Tier 0 data.
 [NIST800-53:SC-28](https://nvd.nist.gov/800-53/Rev4/control/SC-28)

 ### In Transit